QMiNt/Lets-Hack-october/CONTRIBUTING.md

 - make sure there is no duplicate project
 - uncomplete but somewhat working projects are accepted
 ## Code you are proud of
-- make an issue for it (if intresting it will be accepted)
+- make an issue for it (if interesting it will be accepted)
 ## for any problems contact
 - @QMiNt Aditya Agarwal
 - Email : agarwaladitya27257@outlook.com